 After a period of time, you’ll hopefully notice a pattern and be able to easily identify and avoid your triggers until you find the root cause of your IBS.

 The Myers Way® Approach to Irritable Bowel Syndrome

 Establishing the underlying cause of the irritable bowel syndrome for each patient allows me to choose the most effective treatment strategy.
 For most people with IBS, conventional medicine treats the symptoms of the disease—usually with potent immunosuppressive medications and invasive surgeries—while ignoring the underlying causes that led to the inflammation in the first place.
-Whether the cause is due to leaky gut, Small Intestinal Bacterial Overgrowth, yeast, food allergens or intolerances, stress, or some other factor the key to overcoming your IBS symptoms is to heal your gut using my 4R Program.
+Whether the cause is due to leaky gut, small intestinal bacterial overgrowth, yeast overgrowth, food allergies or intolerances, stress, or some other factor, the key to overcoming your IBS symptoms is to heal your gut using my 4R Program.

 The 4R Program

 - Remove.
 Remove the bad, getting rid of things that negatively affect the gut, including inflammatory foods such as gluten, dairy, corn, soy, eggs, and sugar, infections from parasites, yeast, or bacteria, and irritants such as alcohol, caffeine, and drugs.

 - Replace.
 Replace the good, adding back the enzymes and acids required for proper digestion.

 - Reinoculate.
 Restore a healthy balance of good bacteria by reintroducing beneficial bacteria through a high-quality, multi-strain probiotic supplement.